 In the Township's 2022 public survey for use of the 202 property the highest number of responses requested passive/outdoor use as well as space for casual community-oriented activities.
 The committee recognizes the need for community building opportunities because Solebury's car-centric suburban setting lacks the traditional town settings that would naturally provide such opportunities ie. central greens or outdoor markets.
-This deficit could be addressed by converting the 202 property into a vibrant/nurturing park environment facilitating interpersonal contact and building residents' social cohesion and place attachment.
+This deficit could hopefully be addressed by converting the 202 property into a vibrant and nurturing park environment facilitating positive interpersonal contact and helps build Solebury residents' social cohesion and place attachment.